Income criteria

 Latest 3 months payslips or relevant weekly /fortnightly /4 week equivalent |

-- For all applications where Bonus, Overtime* or Commission (BOC) is required, the average amount of any frequency will be applied.
+- For all applications where we require BOC, we'll apply the average amount of any frequency.

 - For any BOC to be acceptable it must be present on the latest payslip.

-- Tronc is a common term for tips and service charge payments in restaurants and hotels - this is treated as Overtime.
+- Tronc is a common term for tips and service charge payments in restaurants and hotels - we treat this as Overtime.

-- Provided BOC is shown on the latest payslip, any remaining payslips not showing BOC will be treated as £0 in the averaging.
-If the latest payslip doesn't show a payment, it can't be used.
-Please also note:
+- Provided the latest payslip shows BOC, we will treat any remaining payslips not showing BOC as £0 in the averaging.
+We can't use the latest payslip if it doesn't show a payment.
+Please note:

 - For annual bonus and commission, both proofs must show a payment.